 Disneyland While Pregnant

 When I did some research online I was pretty disappointed in the recommendations I read.
 The top search yielded a girl saying you just avoid all rides and decide to enjoy parades.
 She also mentioned plan at least one nap.
 While naps are always great pregnant, I really kept thinking, honestly, will I have any fun at Disneyland while pregnant?

 I decided to read what Disney had to say and to think logically through my own park plan.
 I was still feeling so queasy (let’s be honest, this whole pregnancy I really struggled).
 What would actually be fun, and doable, and how could I make the most of Disneyland pregnant?

 The Best Time to Go to Disneyland While Pregnant

-I took a lot of relief when we hopped on our first ride, Pirates of the Carribean, and found another family with a toddler the same age as ours in front of us.
+I took a breath of relief when we hopped on our first ride, Pirates of the Carribean, and found another family with a toddler the same age as ours in front of us.
 The ride was stopped for about 15 minutes for some reason, so we started to chat.
 This other pregnant mom was eight months pregnant (in her third trimester)!
 I was impressed!
 I told her I was 14 weeks (freshly in my second trimester), and we talked a bit about the best time to go to Disneyland while pregnant.

 We talked a lot about the timing of pregnancy.
 She was a bit concerned that she would swell and have a hard time walking the park.
 I was concerned I may ruin a child’s day should they see me throwing up in the bushes with morning sickness.
 We both agreed if you can get out of the higher-risk time of those first 12 weeks of development (aka your first trimester), but not quite be in your third trimester, that’s a great time.

 I felt really safe being 14 weeks pregnant.
-I was still queasy, but I was getting more energy and was up to walking the park!
+Although I was still queasy, but I was getting more energy and was up to walking the park!
 I think early in the second trimester is your best time to go to Disneyland when you’re pregnant.

 What Disneyland rides are safe during pregnancy?